Kerala Governor approves CM's recommendation to re-induct Saji Cheriyan as minister | Politics

 - India

+''Ultimately, I accepted the CM's recommendation and we will have the swearing-in tomorrow.
+Even yesterday, I had said that in these matters his (CM) advice is binding on me,'' the Governor said.

+Khan's decision comes a day after he said that Cheriyan's induction was ''not a normal case'' and therefore, he needs to examine the documents related to it.

-Cheriyan will be administered the oath of office on Wednesday at 4 pm, the source said.
+Cheriyan will be administered the oath of office on Wednesday at 4 pm, an official source said.

+Meanwhile, the Congress continued to oppose the decision to re-induct Cheriyan into the state Cabinet.

+Leader of Opposition in the state assembly and senior Congressman V D Satheesan said the decision to re-induct the CPI(M) leader was ''unethical''.

+''We will strongly oppose it and will even adopt legal recourse,'' he said and added that no one from UDF would attend the swearing-in ceremony.

+Why did he resign if he said nothing in violation of the law or the Constitution, Satheesan asked.

-Talking to reporters here, Cheriyan said he has not received any official communication regarding the development.
+Talking to reporters here, Cheriyan claimed he did not say anything in violation of the law or the Constitution.

+''It was you (media) who kept saying that I said something unconstitutional.
+In order to uphold the dignity of my party, I did not hang on to my post and resigned in the face of the allegations against me,'' he said.

+Cheriyan further said that the Kerala High Court on December 8, 2022 had dismissed two pleas seeking a declaration that he was not entitled to hold the office of MLA in view of his speech.

 The CPI(M) leader had resigned in July last year from the state Cabinet over his alleged remarks against the Constitution during a speech in Pathanamthitta district and the lodging of a criminal case against him in that connection.